Scalr/scalr-tutorials/README.md

 Scalr tutorials
 ===============

-This is the repository of support files for the Scalr tutorials.
+This is the repository of support files for the [Scalr Cloud Management][0] tutorials.

 Currently Available